jdhova/phyon_basics/README.md

  ```
  ### TUPLES
  ```

+ Turples are more like variables with different values, this can not be changed howwcer they have index.

-my_turple = (1,2,3)
-my_turple2 = (3,2,1)
-my_turple == my_turple2  //false These are similar to lists just you canr append() better for optimization and memory alocation and its faster
+ turples can be covarted to list with lists() and convarted to tuple with tuple() my_turple = (1,2,3) my_turple2 = (3,2,1) my_turple == my_turple2  //false These are similar to lists just you cant append() better for optimization and memory alocation and its faster

 turple umpacking works also works with a collection of arrays and lists and booleons